-If your civil union partner/domestic partner/same-sex spouse does not qualify as a dependent for tax purposes
+If your civil union partner/domestic partner does not qualify as a dependent for tax purposes

 Generally, medical, dental, and vision coverage are not taxable benefits if they are provided to you, your spouse, or your dependents.
-However, if your civil union partner/domestic partner/same-sex spouse and your partner's children do not qualify as your dependents for income tax purposes, the value of their coverage is considered taxable income to you.
+However, if your civil union partner/domestic partner and your partner's children do not qualify as your dependents for income tax purposes, the value of their coverage is considered taxable income to you.